lx20151992/memcache/README.md

 Thread pool and mutex is used to handle concurrency issues with multiple simultaneous writers and readers.

-Use client.py to test the server.

 ####Limitations
 The cache is implemented use a naive hashset.
 It does not take care of expiry time.

+####Performance tradeoffs

+####Future work
-For future work, a smart caching algorithm can be implemented to make the caching more effcient.
+* A smart caching algorithm can be implemented to make the caching more effcient.

-Memory management can be improved, e.g. use a memory pool.
+* Memory pool to avoid potential memory fragmentation.

 ####Server
 1. Command line